Last modified January 3, 2021

 Raspberry Pi Zero

-It is much smaller and less powerful than the rest of the Rapberry Pi.
-It does not have Ethernet or USB, but it does have WiFi and Bluetooth.
+It is much smaller and less powerful than the rest of the Raspberry Pi.
+It does not have Ethernet or USB, but it does have Wifi and Bluetooth.
 It has Mini-HDMI output.

-An interesting concept, and it was planned to cost $US5 (yes, less than € 5!).
-The reality is that it is selling for much more and, unless it is for something very particular, I think it is not worth your purchase, today.
+An interesting concept, and it was planned to cost about $US5 (yes, less than € 5!).
+The reality is that it is being sold for much more and, unless it is for something very particular, I think it is not worth buying, today.

 The last (for now) of the sisters

 An important quantitative leap.
-It is almost a PC in a minimum size
+It is, almost, a PC in a minimal size.

 Dual Micro-HDMI output with 4K support